Litmaps

 PhD student starting a literature review

-Lab team conducting a systematic review
+Research team collaborating on a systematic review

 Use Cases